Contact us about buying from the UK

 The purpose of this document

-The Department for International Trade (DIT) is committed to protecting the privacy and security of your information.
+The Department for Business and Trade (DBT) is committed to protecting the privacy and security of your information.
 This privacy notice describes how we collect and use personal information about you in accordance with UK Data Protection legislation, including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 We are required under data protection legislation to notify you of the information contained in this privacy notice.
 It is important that you read this notice, so that you are aware of how and why we are using your information.